 The calorie dispersion throughout the day should be like this:

 - Breakfast can be the highest in calories

 - Lunch comes in second place for calorie intake.
 Though, if you skip breakfast then you can consume slightly more calories for lunch

-- Dinner must contain less calories than lunch or breakfast
+- Dinner must contain fewer calories than lunch or breakfast

 7. Have a Nutritious Lunch

-Lunch is another meal that is acceptable for you.
+Lunch is another meal that is permissive.
 Your calorie intake for lunch can go up to 600-700, even if you ate a 500 kcal breakfast.
 The remaining calories are adjusted for dinner and the snacks you eat throughout the day.

 - Avoid high-calorie sauces, like those made with mayonnaise or sour cream